Ratings & Reviews

 While the technology is still emerging, brands such as Spring, Burberry and Sephora are already on board.
 AI is currently heralded as the future of eCommerce, it’ll be fascinating to see how much these bots are able to evolve within the next year or so.

+Now that you’ve enjoyed looking through our favourite social commerce examples.
 Effective social commerce is a combination of smart strategies versus a single, blanket approach.
 Based on the campaigns on today’s thriving social brands, the key takeaways for leveraging social media for sales include…

 Whether through encouraging UGC or providing incentives for your followers to flock to your storefront, don’t forget the social component of eCommerce.
 Today’s shoppers have no qualms with engaging with sales-based social content, granted it’s relevant, personalized and one-of-a-kind.